maliahavlicek/go-hrvatska/README.md

 There is a call to action button to start choosing your trip below the banner.

 **Picking Adventure View:** Upon clicking the Go Hrvatska button, the user is presented a screen where they choose from 4 trips.
-Each tour has a lean more link below itwhich when clicked reveals a short description of the tour.
-The label wrapped over the imagery is the button which takes the user to the next page.
+Each tour has a lean more link below it which when clicked reveals a short description of the tour in a bootstrap popover.
+The imagery and trip label acts as a button which takes the user to the next page.

 **Pick Accommodation View:** following the pick adventure view, the user is shown options regarding 6 different lodging options.
-Clicking the button label takes the user to the next view.
+Clicking the button label or imagery takes the user to the next view.
-There is also a learn more button that reveals a popover that provides greater detail about each lodging choice.
+There is also a learn more button that reveals a popover which provides greater detail about each lodging choice.

 **Itinerary View:** After selecting a tour and accommodations, the user is presented a view that summarizes a 7 day trip for their adventure.
-A google map with the cities that are being visited is presented numbering day 1-7 with a linked list along the left of the map in desktop view.
-Below the map is a daily agenda which has a large image retrived via google's Places API.
+A google map with the cities that are being visited is presented numbering days 1-7.
+On a desktop view, there is also a linked list of the days to the left of the map.
+The map pins/icons are clickable which reveals a default google info window that contains a link that will scroll the user down to the details for that particular day.
+Below the map is a daily agenda area which has a large image retrieved via google's Places API.
 3-4 suggested places to visit with a small map for the day is shown.
-These small maps have infowindows on the map pins to provide more details about each suggested place to visit.
-Below the agenda is a button to email the itinerary.
+These small maps have infoWindows on the map pins to provide more details about each suggested place to visit along with the attribution of where that content came from.
+The items in the list also have a customized bootstrap popover with the same information.
+Below the agenda is a blurb about where to find your accommodations.
+The final section of the itinerary view is an email capture form that will allow the user to  email themselves the itinerary.

-There is a start over button as well for views past the Main view.
+There is a start over button as well for views past the Main view so the user can be taken back to the choose trip view.

 ## Author
 Malia Havlicek

 ## UX
 The Go Hrvatska!
 Project was envisioned as a mobile website and then expanded to desktop.
-It is a single page application that helps users determine an itinerary of places to see and visit while on Holiday in Croatia.
+It is a single page application that helps users figure out what to do and see and where to stay when taking a holiday in Croatia.

 ### Mockups
-Note: The wireframes are not entirely accurate, they only give a rough estimate on how the website will look on a mobile device.
+Note: The wireframes are not entirely accurate, they provide a rough estimate on how the website will look on a mobile device.
 The implied navigation in the mockups was dropped once a single page application was determined as the solution framework.
 [Figma.com](https://www.figma.com/) was used to create the following mockups:
 - [Home Page](https://www.figma.com/file/741n0nfS9y7b1T2ICOAqDn/Go-Hrvatska?node-id=1%3A2)\